What Is Project Success? Definition, Challenges and Practical Tips

 The magic triangle in project management helps determine the success of a project using three parameters.
 Performance scope, time and cost.
 These three goals are represented by the corners of a triangle.

-Yet, the Association for Project Management (APM) found out that these were by far not all decisive factors in the recently published study “Conditions for project success”.
+Yet, the Association for Project Management (APM) found out that these were by far not all decisive factors in the study “Conditions for project success” published in 2021.
 The study surveyed 850 project professionals from across the private and public sector.

 • Planning